 - (1) The following are additional disclosures for the Company and its affiliates as required by the R.O.C.
-Securities and Futures Bureau: - (a) Financing provided to others for the year ended 31 December 2020: None. - (b) Endorsement/Guarantee provided to others for the year ended 31 December 2020: None. - (c) Securities held as of 31 December, 2020 (excluding subsidiaries, associates and joint venture): Please refer to Attachment 1. - (d) Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended 31 December 2020: None. - (e) Acquisition of individual real estate with amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended 31 December 2020: None.
+Securities and Futures Bureau: - (a) Financing provided to others for the year ended 31 December 2020: None. - (b) Endorsement/Guarantee provided to others for the year ended 31 December 2020: None. - (c) Securities held as of 31 December 2020 (excluding subsidiaries, associates and joint venture): Please refer to Attachment 1. - (d) Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended 31 December 2020: None. - (e) Acquisition of individual real estate with amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended 31 December 2020: None. - (f) Disposal of individual real estate with amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended 31 December 2020: None. - (g) Related party transactions for purchases and sales amounts exceeding the lower of NT\$100 million or 20 percent of the capital stock f for the year ended 31 December 2020: None. - (h) Receivables from related parties with amounts exceeding the lower of NT\$100 million or 20 percent of capital stock as of 31 December 2020: None. - (i) Financial instruments and derivative transactions: None. - (j) The business relationship, significant transactions and amounts between parent company and subsidiaries: Please refer to Attachment 2. - (2) Information on investees: - (a) The investee Group has significant influence or controller directly or indirectly: Please refer to Attachment 3. - (b) If the investee Group has direct or indirect control, it must disclose the information of the invested Group engaged in the first to ninth transactions of the preceding paragraph: None.

-- (f) Disposal of individual real estate with amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the years ended 31 December 2020: None. - (g) Related party transactions for purchases and sales amounts exceeding the lower of NT\$100 million or 20 percent of the capital stock f for the years ended 31 December 2020: None. - (h) Financial instruments and derivative transactions: None. - (2) Information on investees: - (a) The investee the Company has significant influence or controller directly or indirectly: Please refer to Attachment 2. - (b) If the Company has direct or indirect control over the investee, it must disclose the information of the invest engaged in the first to ninth transactions of the preceding paragraph: None. - (3) Investment in Mainland China: - (a) Investee company name, main businesses and products, total amount of capital, method of investment, accumulated inflow and outflow of investments from Taiwan, net income (loss) of investee company, percentage of ownership, investment income (loss), carrying amount of investments, cumulated inward remittance of earnings and limits on investment in Mainland China: Please refer to Attachment 3. - (b) Directly or indirectly significant transactions through third regions with the investees in Mainland China, including price, payment terms, unrealized gain or loss, and other events with significant effects on the operating results and financial condition: None. - (4) Information on major shareholders: Please refer to Attachment 4.
+(3) Investment in Mainland China:

+- (a) Investee company name, main businesses and products, total amount of capital, method of investment, accumulated inflow and outflow of investments from Taiwan, net income (loss) of investee company, percentage of ownership, investment income (loss), carrying amount of investments, cumulated inward remittance of earnings and limits on investment in Mainland China: Please refer to Attachment 4. - (b) Directly or indirectly significant transactions through third regions with the investees in Mainland China, including price, payment terms, unrealized gain or loss, and other events with significant effects on the operating results and financial condition: None.

+(4) Information on major shareholders: